flutter/website/widgets-intro.md

    the list just scrolled off screen and is no longer visible in the viewport.

- * By assigning each entry in the list a "semantic" key, the infinite list can be more efficient because the framework will sync entries with matching semantic keys and therefore similar (or identical) visual appearances.
+ * By assigning each entry in the list a "semantic" key, the infinite list can be more efficient because the framework syncs entries with matching semantic keys and therefore similar (or identical) visual appearances.
-   Moreover, syncing the entries semantically means that state retained in stateful child widgets will remain attached to the same semantic entry rather than the entry in the same numerical position in the viewport.
+   Moreover, syncing the entries semantically means that state retained in stateful child widgets remains attached to the same semantic entry rather than the entry in the same numerical position in the viewport.

 Global Keys